Understanding Managed IT Services

 How are Managed Services priced?

-Managed services providers usually price their services on a flat-rate monthly basis.
+PartnerIT usually prices their managed IT services on a flat-rate monthly basis.
 Depending on the services included in the program offered, pricing is usually based on the number of devices, with different packages priced at different levels.
 Some providers offer onsite customer support as an extra fee.

-One of the biggest benefits of Managed Services is discovering and fixing problems before they can negatively affect your business.
+One of the biggest benefits of Managed IT Solutions is discovering and fixing problems before they can negatively affect your business.

 A well maintained, proactively serviced computer network will always run better than the alternative.
 With proactive network monitoring, patch management, and desktop optimization performed on a regular basis, you will notice a tremendous difference in operations … and you will reap the benefits of preventing fires, rather than fighting them.